Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

     cd $LAB_WORK_DIR/Vitis-AWS-F1-Developer-Labs/modules/module_01/idct
     ./build/host.exe ./xclbin/krnl_idct.hw.awsxclbin $((1024*128)) 32 4
     ```
-    it will print an output message like the one shown below and will that **performance has almost improved by 2x or more**.
+    it will print an output message like the one shown below where **performance has almost improved by 2x or more**.

     ```
     Execution Finished